ashmere/RenovateAgent/docs/architecture.md

 ## Overview

 RenovateAgent is an intelligent automation system that streamlines dependency management by automatically reviewing and managing [Renovate](https://github.com/renovatebot/renovate) pull requests across GitHub organizations.
-The system follows a **stateless architecture** with GitHub Issues as the sole state store, focusing on automated PR approval, dependency fixing, and repository health monitoring to reduce manual intervention in dependency updates.
+The system follows a **stateless architecture** with GitHub Issues as the sole state store, supporting both **webhook-driven** and **polling-based** operation modes for maximum deployment flexibility, focusing on automated PR approval, dependency fixing, and repository health monitoring to reduce manual intervention in dependency updates.

-**Last Updated**: 2025-01-09
+**Last Updated**: 2025-07-09
-**Version**: Current Architecture v0.4.0
+**Version**: Current Architecture v0.5.0 (Dual-Mode Operation)

 ## System Architecture